 The continued development of the Juanicipio Project will depend on availability of a skilled workforce, including, but not limited to, mining and mineral, metallurgical and geological engineers, geologists, environmental and safety specialists, and mining operators to explore and develop the project.
-Inadequate access to an available skilled workforce (including as a result of the COVID-19 outbreak), could compromise many aspects of the project's feasibility, viability and profitability, including, but not limited to, the construction and production schedules, capital and operating costs.
+Inadequate access to an available skilled workforce (including as a result of COVID-19 outbreaks or restrictions), could compromise many aspects of the project's feasibility, viability and profitability, including, but not limited to, the construction and production schedules, capital and operating costs.